kubestash/docs/docs/guides/volumes/pvc/index.md

 nfs-pvc-restore   gcs-repository                    Succeeded   10s        51s
 ```

-From the output of the above command, we can see that restoration process has been completed successfully.
+From the output of the above command, the `Succeeded` phase indicates that the restore process has been completed successfully.

 **Verify Restored Data:**